Submit a Run:AI job for execution

 --command sleep --args 10000

 The number of times the job will be retried before failing.
-Default is 6.
+The default is 6.
 This flag will only work with training workloads (when the

 --interactiveflag is not specified)